Films & Action

 My Name Is Happy

-With a International Women's Day screening at the European Parliament, My Name is Happy's impact campaign championed Mutlu Kaya as an international women's rights activist and amplified her voice and the situation of women in Turkey in the fight against femicide and for justice and equality.
+With a International Women's Day screening at the European Parliament, Think-Film's impact campaign championed Mutlu Kaya as an international women's rights activist and amplified her voice and the situation of women in Turkey in the fight against femicide and for justice and equality, delivering significant media value for the film’s broadcasts on Channel4, ARTE and BR.

 #EndViolenceAgainstWomen